ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ethereum/index.md

 "Block" refers to the fact that data and state is stored in sequential batches or "blocks".
 If you send ETH to someone else, the transaction data needs to be added to a block for it to be successful.

 "Chain" refers to the fact that each block cryptographically references its parent.
-A block's data cannot be changed without changing all subsequent blocks, which would require the consensus of the entire network.
+A block's data cannot be changed without changing all preceding blocks, which would require the consensus of the entire network.

 Each new block and the chain as a whole must be agreed upon by every node in the network.
 This is so everyone has the same data.
 For this to work, blockchains need a consensus mechanism.